Who we are

-The Australian Privacy Principles allow us, in certain circumstances, to disclose to related entities and to third parties personal information that has been disclosed to us and to our related parties.
-We may disclose an individual's personal information for the purposes listed above to the following:
+- The Australian Privacy Principles, allow us, in certain circumstances, to disclose to related entities and to third parties, Personal information and Sensitive information that has been disclosed to us and to our related parties.
+We may disclose an individual’s Personal information and/or Sensitive information for the purposes listed above to the following:

 - other General Reinsurance group entities and related parties;